Aaron-Bopp/TIM/Why do we stall in life.md

 ^[[Ludwig and Dr. K's Journey of Death and Consciousness - YouTube](https://youtu.be/CHzOedHm_kM?t=543)]
 >
 > <cite>[[Dr. K]]</cite>

+> [!note]
+> This is a questions we can ask ourselves and others.
+> For ourselves it is important to acknowledge [[Sometimes we can't grow until we change our environment]] and for others [[You can't blame people for failing to rise above their circumstances]].

+It often feels like we are stalled because we haven't found the right answer yet.

 Statistically it seems likely that
 [[The most reliable path to success is repeatedly trying to succeed]]